1MikeMakuch/mqtt-load-test/README.md

       2022-02-24T21:51:51.402Z mqtt-test:child 0-0 topic test000 received hello from: 0-18 latency:4878 totalLatency:5273
       2022-02-24T21:51:51.650Z mqtt-test:child 0-0 topic test000 received hello from: 0-19 latency:5127 totalLatency:5522
 ```
-And if you adjust the `drainTimeMs = 250` you will readily see the result.
+And if you adjust the `drainTimeMs = 250` you will readily see the result, the messages are received much faster by the subscriber.

 This throttling is occuring in the aws-iot-device-sdk, not in the AWS IOT Core service.
 A couple ways to see this;